We Are Your Friends (film): Critical response

-We Are Your Friends received mixed reviews from critics, although Efron's performance and the soundtrack were praised.

-Review aggregator Rotten Tomatoes gave the film an approval rating of 41% based on 136 reviews, with an average rating of 4.93/10.
-The site's consensus reads, "We Are Your Friends boasts magnetic stars and glimmers of insight, but they're lost in a clichéd coming-of-age story as programmed as the soundtrack's beats."
-On Metacritic, the film has a score of 46 out of 100, based on 32 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 32 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film a grade of "C+" on an A+ to F scale.

 The Hollywood Reporter named Efron's performance as Cole Carter their 2nd-favorite film performance of 2015, behind only Christopher Abbott as the title character of James White.
 The magazine stated, "And while the picture's box-office returns didn't exactly pump up the volume, this 28-year-old Tyrone Power clone increasingly ranks among the most exciting American actors of his generation."
 Bilge Ebiri of Vulture.com noted that Ratajkowski's role takes a back seat to the love triangle's central Efron/Bentley relationship.

 The movie is the subject of the third season of the podcast The Worst Idea of All Time, in which two New Zealand comedians watch the same movie every week for a whole year, and discuss it each week.